SAP/spartacus-docs/_pages/dev/security/security-headers.md

 The Feature-Policy header allows developers to selectively enable and disable use of various browser features and APIs.

-Spartacus encourage the use of modern browser APIs and doens't want to limit the applicaton.
+Spartacus encourage the use of modern browser APIs and doesn't want to limit the application.
 This header is therefor not added.